 Like many others I did not start out in life knowing what I wanted to do.
 I left school at the age of eighteen with my leaving certificate and a secretarial course behind me.
-I wanted to work in an office - that was as specific as I could be.
-Fortunately for me I worked for a large organisation which meant that I could transfer to different departments and taste what was on offer.
-The menu included a stint in human resources and although I was a lowly filing clerk it gave me exposure to the subject area and I discovered an interest in recruitment, training and development.
+At that time all I knew was that I wanted to work in an office.
+Fortunately for me my first job in Dublin was with a large organisation which meant that I could transfer to different departments and taste what was on offer.
+I did a stint in HR and although I was a lowly filing clerk it gave me exposure to what was involved and I discovered my interest somewhat by chance.

-In London I was lucky to get an HR administrative post working for PwC and this experience copper fastened my interest in HR.
+I loved Dublin but at the time there weren't a lot of opportunities to progress and I set my sights on London.
+There I was lucky.
+I got a job with Pricewaterhouse Coopers as an HR Administrator and that experience copper fastened my interest in HR.
 Within a year I began a diploma in HRM and I truly felt that I had landed on my feet.
 For a number of years I absolutely loved my work but it didn’t last.
-It was time to change again.
-Although I knew my interest remained broadly the same I couldn’t figure out what that meant specifically.
+It was time to change again but I wasn't sure what I wanted to change.

 Counselling & Psychotherapy Training